What is gearing?

 - Cash costs such as interest payments, bank fees, insurance premiums, property management fees, and more

 If you add the amount of cash and non-cash costs together and they are more than your rental income from the property, then there is a net rental loss.
-You would then claim this loss as a tax deduction against your taxable income, such as your salary.

 Pros and cons of negative gearing